 This institute will focus specifically on hiring administrators, faculty, and staff at educational institutions and the framework presupposes that effective higher education institutions in the 21st century should include leaders and employees who possess knowledge, skills, and personal action consistent with the multicultural competency framework.
 Using high impact engagement strategies, participants will learn how to utilize the Multicultural Competency Interviewing Rubric (MCIR) to assess the multicultural competency of potential employees engaged in the hiring process.
 This performance based model will be applied to a range of employees at different stages of the interview process.
 It is designed to assist screening committees in evaluating the level of multicultural competency of potential leaders and other candidates in an interview process.

 Participants will examine and discuss the behaviors of potential employees (leaders, faculty, and staff) as evident in their responses to supplemental, interview, and open-forum questions.
 The performance outcomes on this measure are correlated with the employee’s capacity to facilitate or lead the implementation of institutional change that supports multicultural organizational development.
 The conceptual framework of this instrument focuses on five levels of multicultural competency, each of which is correlated with a corresponding stage of the multicultural organization development (MCOD) model.
 Participants will have the opportunity to examine the utility of the MCIR within the context of advancing a multicultural organization.
-This session will benefit constituencies at any institution interested in hiring multiculturally competent employees who will further the institution’s commitment to promoting greater equity and inclusion.
+This institute will benefit constituencies at any institution interested in hiring multiculturally-competent employees who will further the institution’s commitment to promoting greater equity and inclusion.

 This institute is designed to increase the number of women of color in senior level administrative positions within higher education.
 The goal of the institute is to provide entry level and mid-level professionals with essential skills, strategies, and practices that will help them advance in their careers of leadership.
 In this way, the hope is to have an impact on the levels of participation and power by women of color in the field of higher education.
 Institute participants will have an opportunity to meet and interact with other women of color who possess a similar interest in administration, as well as women of color who already have administrative experience.

-This pre-conference institute will benefit graduate students, entry-level professionals, and mid-level professionals interested in pursuing advanced leadership roles in student affairs.
+This institute will benefit graduate students, entry-level professionals, and mid-level professionals interested in pursuing advanced leadership roles in student affairs.

-The institute will explore: why we often find ourselves divided, competitive, and avoiding one another; why, despite best intentions, relationships between black and white women can be inauthentic, lacking empathy, depth, and mutual support; wow this disconnection limits understanding and negotiation around shared issues; and, how we can begin to connect with each other authentically.
-The goal is to raise both personal and collective awareness so that there may be effective unification around shared goals.
+The institute will explore: why we often find ourselves divided, competitive, and avoiding one another; why, despite best intentions, relationships between black and white women can be inauthentic, lacking empathy, depth, and mutual support; how this disconnection limits understanding and negotiation around shared issues; and, how we can begin to connect with each other authentically.
+The goal is to raise both personal and collective awareness so there may be effective unification around shared goals.

-This session will benefit women seeking connection across the black/white racial boundary as we move into and through difficult conversations about the impact of our history with one another.
+This institute will benefit women seeking connection across the black/white racial boundary as we move into and through difficult conversations about the impact of our history with one another.
 Personal barriers to creating authentic cross-cultural relationships will be identified and together participants will explore a common vision.
 Enhanced relationships between black women and white women holds the promise of creating the unity, teamwork, and reconciliation necessary for personal, professional, institutional, and social growth.
-This is a challenging institute designed to uncover and begin to heal unspoken tensions in order to move beyond them.
+This is a challenging institute designed to uncover and begin to heal unspoken tensions to move beyond them.

 This institute will provide faculty with unique and creative andragogical tools, strategies, and new ideas to affect more inclusive and interactive engagement in the classroom to foster positive interactions among diverse students.
 Faculty will examine effective strategies that promote inclusion, interaction, and engagement among diverse students in both the face-to-face and online classroom settings.

 Participants will evaluate existing resources, build new resources and activities, and leave with tangible resources to take back to their classrooms.
-This session will benefit faculty interested in collaborating and exploring new ideas and activities to affect positive change in the classroom as well as others who influence what happens in the classroom.
+This institute will benefit faculty interested in collaborating and exploring new ideas and activities to affect positive change in the classroom as well as others who influence what happens in the classroom.

 The institute includes with small group work dedicated to the concrete application of this framework to participants’ racial justice work in higher education.
-This session will benefit those who are looking for more complex ways to understand how to dismantle the dynamics of RRW on campuses.
+This institute will benefit those who are looking for more complex ways to understand how to dismantle the dynamics of RRW on campuses.
 Participants can expect to leave with both cognitive and somatic tools for their racial justice work as well as resources to further their individual growth in these areas.

-While there is attention given to embodiment in the session, the primary focus is the deepening our critical race knowledge base and developing racial justice tools that can be used in any sector of a higher educational setting.
+While there is attention given to embodiment in the institute, the primary focus is the deepening our critical race knowledge base and developing racial justice tools that can be used in any sector of a higher educational setting.
 Because of the complexity of its content, this interactive institute is not a good fit for folks new to racial justice content.